KerenStoller/Xonix/README.md

-# The Revenge Of The Chick - Setup Guide
+# The Revenge of the Chick 🐥✨

-Welcome!
+Welcome to **The Revenge of the Chick** - a Star Wars inspired Xonix-style adventure where the fearless chicken battles the moo forces!
+- **Victory:** The Chick strikes again! 🐥⚡
+- **Defeat:** The Moo side grows stronger… 🐄💀

+---

 This Unity project includes **three scenes** that work together to run the game:
 - **`WelcomeScene`** — the main menu
 - **`GameScene`** — where gameplay happens
 - **`WonOrLostScene`** — shows whether you win or lose